 Enhanced CollabOps Actions

 Save time setting up collaboration channels by configuring your workflow to do it for you.
 Use workflow actions to spin up a Zoom conference bridge or create a per-incident Slack channel that includes all incident responders and incident updates.
-Comparable functionality for creating a MS Teams Meeting will be coming soon.
-As mentioned previously, you can also set up manual triggers within Slack or MS Teams if your team finds it useful.
+P.S.
+If you’re a Microsoft Teams user, we’re working on comparable functionality–stay tuned.

 Communicating to internal and external stakeholders in a timely and transparent way is essential to effective incident response.
 As my colleague, Hannah Culver, explained, having a prepared business response plan in place can help internal cross-functional teams work better together, while also helping customer-facing teams preserve customer trust through proactive communications.
 Incident Workflows make this piece of the puzzle easier by allowing users to automate adding responders to the incident, subscribing stakeholders, and posting status updates, so you can keep everyone who needs to know about the incident informed in real time.